SElamathi/Automatic-Water-Level-Controller/README.md

-# Automatic-Water-Level-Controller
-Automatic Water Level Controller using IC555 timer to prevent water overflow and save energy.
-The system indicates LOW, MEDIUM, and HIGH water levels using LEDs and automatically stops the motor when the tank is full.
-Simple, low-cost, and efficient solution for smart water management.
+# Automatic Water Level Controller
+This project presents an Automatic Water Level Detector and Motor Control System designed to efficiently manage water usage in overhead tanks.
+The system automatically turns ON the motor when the water level falls below a minimum threshold and turns OFF the motor when the tank reaches a full level, thereby preventing water wastage and motor dry running.

+The core of the system uses the LM324 operational amplifier configured as a comparator to detect different water levels through sensing probes.
+Based on the voltage variation caused by water contact, the op-amp produces control signals that drive a relay circuit.
+The relay safely switches the water pump without direct high-power interaction with the control circuit.
+Visual indicators such as LEDs provide real-time information about tank status, including low level, full level, and motor operation.

+The project emphasizes simplicity, reliability, and low cost, making it suitable for domestic and small-scale applications.
+By eliminating manual monitoring, the system improves convenience and ensures efficient water management.
+This design also serves as a strong foundation for future enhancements such as IoT-based monitoring or mobile notifications.